IIT-EnergySystemModels/openTEPES/doc/rst/Introduction.rst

 The main results of the model can be structured into these topics:

 - **Investment**: (generation, storage, hydro reservoirs, electric lines, hydrogen pipelines, and heat pipes) investment decisions and cost
-- **Operation**: unit commitment, startup, and shutdown of non-renewable units, unit output and aggregation by technologies (thermal, storage hydro, pumped-hydro storage, RES), RES curtailment, electric line, hydrogen pipeline, and heat pipe flows, line ohmic losses, node voltage angles, upward and downward operating reserves, ESS inventory levels, hydro reservoir volumes, power, hydrogen, and heat not served
+- **Operation**: unit commitment, startup, and shutdown of non-renewable units, unit output and aggregation by technologies (thermal, storage hydro, pumped-hydro storage, RES), RES curtailment, electric line, hydrogen pipeline, and heat pipe flows, line ohmic losses, node voltage angles, upward and downward operating reserves, upward and downward ramp reserves, ESS inventory levels, hydro reservoir volumes, power, hydrogen, and heat not served
 - **Emissions**: CO2 emissions by unit
 - **Marginal**: Locational Short-Run Marginal Costs (LSRMC), stored energy value, water volume value
-- **Economic**: operation, emission, and reliability costs and revenues from operation and operating reserves
+- **Economic**: operation, emission, and reliability costs and revenues from operation, operating reserves, and ramp reserves
 - **Flexibility**: flexibility provided by demand, by the different generation and consumption technologies, and by power not served

 Results are shown in csv files and graphical plots.